Estonian e-Residency in a nutshell

 E-Residency does not grant you any travel or residency rights

 The Estonian e-Residency card can’t be used as a travel document.
-It also doesn’t grant you citizenship, tax residency, a residence permit, or right of entry into Estonia or the rest of the European Union.
+It also doesn’t grant you citizenship, tax residency, a residence permit, or the right of entry into Estonia or the rest of the European Union.
 The Estonian e-Residency programme gives you an opportunity to apply for a secure digital identity from the Estonian government for online use only.
-On the front of the ID card is printed “ainult elektrooniliseks kasutamiseks”, which means “for electronic use only” in Estonian.
+On the front of the ID card is printed “ainult elektrooniliseks kasutamiseks, which means “for electronic use only” in Estonian.
 If you are approved for a digital identity, your right to visit or live in Estonia or the EU are separate matters subject to different applications and policies.
 Estonia does have a startup visa programme, which gives you the opportunity to migrate to Estonia with your startup.
 Starting from 1 August 2020 there is also a digital nomad visa programme.

 E-Residency does not make you an Estonian tax resident

 Being approved for Estonian e-Residency does not mean that you become a tax resident of Estonia.
 To become a tax resident as a natural person you have to have a residence in Estonia or stay in Estonia for at least 183 days over the course of a period of 12 consecutive calendar months.
-There might be situations where you qualify as a tax resident in more than one jurisdiction, and therefore can be a tax resident in more than one jurisdiction.
+There might be situations where you qualify as a tax resident in more than one jurisdiction and therefore can be a tax resident in more than one jurisdiction.

 Is there a programme for becoming a resident entrepreneur?

-Estonia has its own “golden visa” programme for entrepreneurs who have invested more than 65 000 euros to Estonia.
+Estonia has its own “golden visa” programme for entrepreneurs who have invested more than 65 000 euros in Estonia.
 The next threshold would be 1 million euros for major investors.
 A major investor is a non-resident who has made a direct investment of at least 1 million euros in a company registered in Estonia that invests mostly into the Estonian economy, or an investment in an investment fund, according to the investment policy of which the instruments of the fund are invested mainly into companies registered in Estonia.
 You can read more here.